Swapnil-Thavare/AI-Mock-Interview-Platform/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:5173` by default.
+The frontend will be available at `http://localhost:8080` by default.
+Make sure `CORS_ORIGINS` in `backend/.env` includes this origin.

 ### 5. Basic user flow

 1. Open the landing page at `/`
 2. Navigate to `/login` or `/register`
 3. Go to `/dashboard`
-4. Upload a resume at `/resume`
+4. Upload a real text-based PDF resume at `/resume`
 5. Add a job description at `/job-description`
+6. Use the match panel on the job-description page to compare a resume with a JD
-6. Configure an interview at `/interview/setup`
+7. Configure an interview at `/interview/setup` by selecting the resume and JD
-7. Start the interview at `/interview`
+8. Start the interview at `/interview`
-8. Answer or skip questions, then end the interview
+9. Answer or skip questions, then end the interview
-9. View the report at `/interview/result`
+10. View the report at `/interview/result`
-10. View history at `/interviews`
+11. View history at `/interviews`

+## AI Features

+### Resume AI Analysis

+When a PDF is uploaded, the backend extracts its text and asks Gemini to produce a structured analysis:

+- Professional summary
+- Technical skills, soft skills, programming languages, frameworks, and tools
+- Education, experience, projects, and certifications
+- Strengths and areas for improvement

+The result is validated against a Pydantic schema, stored in the database, and returned to the frontend.
+Resume analysis is performed on upload and is not regenerated on every page load.

+### Job Description AI Analysis

+When a JD is created, Gemini extracts:

+- Job title
+- Required and preferred skills
+- Technologies
+- Responsibilities
+- Experience and education requirements
+- Important keywords

+The analysis is validated, persisted, and displayed on the job-description page.

+### Resume ↔ JD Matching

+The match endpoint sends the stored resume analysis and JD analysis to Gemini and returns:

+- Overall match score (0–100), validated to remain in range
+- Matched skills, missing skills
+- Strengths relative to the role
+- Gaps to address
+- Actionable recommendations

+Match results are stored per user/resume/JD to avoid duplicate analysis.

+### AI Interview Question Generation

+When an interview is created, the backend sends the resume analysis, JD analysis, and interview configuration to Gemini and receives a structured list of questions.
+Each question includes:

+- Question text
+- Question type (`technical`, `behavioral`, `situational`, `HR`)
+- Difficulty (`easy`, `medium`, `hard`)
+- Topic and expected focus

+Questions are personalized based on the candidate's background and the JD, then persisted as `interview_questions` rows.

+## Error Handling

+- Missing or invalid Gemini API key returns `503 Service Unavailable` with a generic message
+- Gemini timeouts return `504 Gateway Timeout`
+- Invalid or unparseable model outputs return `502 Bad Gateway`
+- Empty or non-extractable PDFs return `422 Unprocessable Entity`
+- Unsupported file types return `400 Bad Request`
+- API keys and stack traces are never exposed to the frontend

+## PDF Limitations

+- Only text-based PDFs are supported in this phase
+- Scanned image resumes without a text layer are rejected with a clear message
+- Maximum upload size is 10 MB
+- Only `.pdf` files are accepted

 ## Database Migrations